 Casa Amatller

 La Sagrada Familia is a church designed by (you guessed it!)
-Antoni Gaudi, and is an absolute must-do when going to Barcelona.
+Antoni Gaudi, and is the #1 thing I tell people to do when going to Barcelona.
 It is a true work of art, a UNESCO World Heritage site, and Spain’s most iconic building.
 It is arguably the most unique-looking church you will ever visit in your lifetime.
 At the time of this post, it is still being built, and looks to be finished by ~2026.

 - Fun Fact: When La Sagrada Familia is finished, it will be the tallest church in the world!

-BUT…then you go inside.
-The colors.
+I know.
 THE COLORS!!!
 I’m screaming.
-I’ll never forget the moment I stepped inside this church for the first time.
+I will never forget the moment I stepped inside this church for the first time.
 The stained glass windows illuminate the entire church, making it a stark contrast to the neutral tone of the building’s exterior.

 You can also purchase a ticket that comes with tower entry that allows you to go up inside one of the towers, either on the Passion Facade (views of the Mediterranean Sea) or the Nativity Facade (views of the city).
 I went in the Nativity Facade my second time in Barcelona.
 I thought it was cool, but if you’re looking to save money, I would not consider it a must-do tbh.